gulfiliz/gulfiliz.github.io/_posts/2025-09-09-martin-eden.md

 ## V. The Loneliness of the Self-Made Mind

-The most devastating theme in Martin Eden — more devastating than the ending, which everyone discusses — is the loneliness.
+The most devastating theme in Martin Eden, more devastating than the ending, which everyone discusses, is the loneliness.

 Martin is lonely before his success: